This edition was updated: June, 2008.

 After the access fitting is installed, you can attach refrigeration gauges, evacuate the system with a vacuum pump, and recharge the R-134a refrigerant by weight.
 The weight of charge required is specified on the serial number plate on the edge revealed by opening the ice bin door; my system specifies 6.75 oz.
 Weighing the charge in is required to get this amount correct within an ounce or two more and none less.
 Charging by observing performance is possible, but takes a long time, since you must start with a minimal charge and observe a number of harvest cycles while adding small amounts.
 Undercharging will result in the ice slabs being thin in the middle.
 Overcharging will result in the suction tube frosting towards the end of the cycle, just before the harvest, where the tube exits the bin into the lower compartment (the excess cold liquid refrigerant does not vaporize in the evaporator, and trickles down into the tube).
 The timing of events in the cycle in minutes, beginning at the harvest trigger, is thus:

+Since the replacement pump is absurdly overpriced, one would like the option to use something improvised and less expensive.
 A clever suggestion, which has turned out to be very effective, is to use an inexpensive submersible aquarium pump to replace a failed stock circulation pump.
-You could plop the pump right into the bottom of the reservoir bin, and improvise some tubing to connect the evaporator waterfall hose to it.
-Aquarium shops typically sell a variety of fittings to make such an adaptation.
+You plop the pump right into the bottom of the reservoir bin, and improvise some tubing to connect the evaporator waterfall hose to it.
+Aquarium shops typically sell a variety of plastic fittings to make such an adaptation.
 You splice the power cord into the supply wires for the stock pump.

 Another reader reported success using the $15 Petco Profile Powerhead 600 aquarium pump.
 He used two adapters from Home Depot (3/8"-fine-flare-to-1/2"-female-pipe, 1/2" male pipe to 5/8 ID hose barb, Watts parts A-179 and A-493) to connect the pump outlet to the waterfall tubing.
 Suction cups on the pump mount it onto the bottom of the reservoir.
 Remove the old pump and bracket, and use the screws with caulk to seal up the unused holes in the reservoir.